abbyruthe/gac-cs-stats-courses/comp_sci_2/project_1_assembly/README.md

 In the repository, you will see that there are 2 different files for each task (except for task 1).
 These files are the "unedited" version which contains a plethora of comments and notes as I was coding that I left in there for logic purposes and the other is the "submission" version that is the raw code.

-The explanation for the project can be found here: http://homepages.gac.edu/~lyu/teaching/mcs178-f20/project1.html
+The explanation for the project can be found [here](http://homepages.gac.edu/~lyu/teaching/mcs178-f20/project1.html).

 The explanation for the report can be found in the file under the name: Report_1_explanation